ArduPilot/ardupilot_wiki/plane/source/docs/differential-spoilers.rst

-elevons to 4 independent control surfaces: normal elevon functions are reserved for pitch and roll control, but yaw control is done by using two surfaces on one side of the wing to create drag force thus controlling yaw motion.
-If calibrated correctly, it will ensure pilot has smooth yaw control during take-off and landing as well as compensation during turning (similar to differential aileron).
+elevons to 4 independent control surfaces: normal elevon functions are reserved for pitch and roll control, but yaw control is done by using two surfaces on one side of the wing to create drag force thus controlling yaw motion, emulating rudder control.
+If calibrated correctly, it will ensure pilot has smooth yaw control via rudder input during take-off and landing as well as allowing the pilot to compensate for slip/skid compensation during turning (similar to differential aileron).

 +-----------------------------------------------+-------------------------------------------------+
 | **Left Yaw by inducing drag on left wing:**   | **Right Yaw by inducing drag on right wing:**   |